Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Tucson: 35 minutes | 📍 Google Maps | Website

-Ready to take on one of the most challenging hikes in the greater Tucson area?
+Ready to take on one of the most challenging hikes near Tucson?
 Head north!
-Picacho Peak State Park is a mysterious-looking place, the focus of which is the rugged spire that juts into the sky beside the I-10 freeway.
-Though a short 3-mile trail, it takes about 3 hours to complete given the near-2,000 foot ascent.
+Picacho Peak State Park is a mysterious-looking place, with its rugged spire jutting into the sky beside the I-10 freeway.
+Though a short 3-mile trail, it takes about 3 hours to complete, given the nearly 2,000-foot ascent.

 Make sure to bring gloves, quality hiking boots, and lots of water on this hike.
 The trail demands cable-assisted climbing up the steep sections near the top, so you want to have the correct gear to summit successfully (and painlessly).
 The view from the top is very rewarding.
 Scan 360-degree views of the desert and mountains surrounding Tucson.

-Strangely, there is an ostrich farm located at the base of Picacho Peak.
-After your grueling climb, stop at the Rooster Cogburn Ranch.
+Strangely, there is an ostrich ranch located at the base of Picacho Peak.
+Stop at the Rooster Cogburn Ostrich Ranch after your grueling climb.
 Encounter dinosaur-like birds, feed deer, and meet lots of other wild animals.
 You’re bound to have some hilarious stories to tell after leaving this place!

 Phoenix